wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 {% image /images/rome_baggage.jpg "It actually took even longer, roughly 50 minutes" %}

-Quite an astounding statistics of wait already, even worse when its entirety is unoccupied.
+Quite an astounding statistic of wait already, even worse when its entirety is unoccupied.

 ## Architecture ##